Cách để khai báo 1 prop không được chấp nhận hoặc cảnh báo không tồn tại Full (ok)

 <CustomInput fieldName="myField" placeholder="Type here" />

-, because that’s a piece of information that would really help track down what’s going on.
+This error message is the same one we got with `nmae` in the early example, just with `CustomInput`’s longer props type at the end.
+It is **very unfortunate** that this is cut off before it says `CustomInputProps`, because that’s a piece of information that would *really* help track down what’s going on.
 Just remember that when you see this, it’s most likely that the prop you’re passing it isn’t defined in the component’s own props interface.

-Curiously, if we leave off fieldName
+Curiously, if we leave off `fieldName`, the error message is different:

 export interface CustomInputProps {